tomphp/php-transform/README.md

 # Transform

-Predicate is a simple library which aims to make using PHP's `array_map` function a more pleasent experience - and resulting in cleaner code.
+Predicate is a simple library which aims to make using PHP's `array_map` function a more pleasant experience - and resulting in cleaner code.

 Predicate is a collection of helper functions for common transform actions.